 3. FTP: File Transfer Protocol provides support for testing the FTP servers and applications.

 4. Database via JDBC: used for testing the database applications.

 5. LDAP: Lightweight Directory Access Protocol

 7. Mail: used for testing of mail servers such as SMTP(S), POP3(S) and IMAP(S)

-8. MongoDB (NoSQL): it is recently supported protocol by JMeter.
+8. MongoDB (NoSQL): It is a recently supported protocol by JMeter.

 9. Native commands or shell scripts

 Q-4.
 List the important features that JMeter supports.

 Ans.
 Following are some of the key features of JMeter.